tenjojeremy/Wapp/README.md

 ## Fonts

-adding font files to `src/fonts` will automatically add them to the page
+Adding font files to `src/fonts` will automatically add them to the page

 ## License